lucas42paris/push_swap/README.md

 * Exécuter la commande `make` à la racine du répertoire.
 * Puis entrer une liste d’entiers à trier.
 Par exemple `./push_swap 1243 432 32`
 * Le résultat correspond à la suite d’instructions permettant de trier le plus rapidement et efficacement la liste d’entiers donnée.

-🇺🇸

-The push_swap project is an algorithmic challenge that involves sorting data into a stack using a limited set of instructions.
-The game consists of two stacks, a and b, where a contains a series of non-duplicate random numbers and b is initially empty.

-The goal is to sort the numbers in stack a in ascending order using a number of specified operations.
-These operations include swap, push, rotate, and reverse rotate which can be applied to either stack or both at the same time.

-The push_swap program takes as a parameter the stack a in the form of a list of integers.
-It must then display the shortest sequence of instructions which will make it possible to sort the stack a.
-Sorting efficiency is judged by the number of instructions used.

-The code must respect the Norm imposed by 42 (see pdf).

-__Important concepts__ :

-* Implementation of linked lists.
-* Build a fast and efficient sorting algorithm.

-__How to test the program?__

-* Execute the `make` command at the root of the directory.
-* Then enter a list of integers to sort.
-For example `./push_swap 1243 432 32`
-* The result corresponds to the sequence of instructions allowing the fastest and most efficient sorting of the given list of integers.

 ![Rating](rating.png)